deors/workshop-pipelines/readme.md

     kubectl get all,ingress,pv,pvc

-You should see that a pod, service, deployment, replica set, ingress, persistent volume, and persistent volume claim object are created in the cluster.
+You should see that a pod, service, deployment, replica set, ingress, persistent volume, and persistent volume claim objects are created in the cluster.

-Take note of the IP address for the Jenkins master service as it will be needed later to configure the integration between Jenkins and the cluster.
-In my own tests, there are situations in which K3s networking does not work as intended (e.g., moving the workstation from home wifi to office wifi).
-As a workaround, it is possible to use the Jenkins master pod IP instead of the service IP.
-To easily get the pod IP you may run this command (use the pod id listed by previous `kubectl get` command):

-    kubectl describe pod/ci-jenkins-<<rest-of-pod-id>> | grep IP:

 ### 1.3.
 Configure Jenkins